frisona75/HackTheBox-Crocodile-CTF-Walkthrough/README.md

 [Crocodile - HTB](https://www.hackthebox.com/machines/crocodile)

 ## Walkthrough
 Start by running an nmap scan on the machine to see what ports are open.
-Running the command below to also run default scripts, check service versions, and the operating system.
+Running the command below will also run default scripts, check service versions, and the operating system.
 ```
 sudo nmap -sC -sV -O 10.129.89.158
 ```